nasa-gibs/onearth-image-analytics/docs/onearth.md

 # MRF Generation

 The MRF generation process takes a raw image or a set of image tiles or granules and creates a large MRF file with the image split into small tiles and rescaled to a variety of resolutions for use in an image pyramid.
 The progress largely uses the mrfgen.py script which itself uses GDAL.
+The MRF format itself contains 3 files, the .mrf file which describes the raster geographically, including what kind of image format is used internally and what projection is used.
+The .idx file is an array of 8-byte longs in the format
+`[offset, size]`, i.e. one long describing the offset of a given tile in the data file, the next long describing how much data to read.
+Finally, the .pjg or .ppg or .ptf file is a data file containing a large number of concatenated image files in a common image format (JPEG, PNG, and TIFF respectively).
+Generally the MRF is read in row-major order, and the position of a given tile is infered from the MRF configuration.